 Paygo premiums are established by the Finance Board annually.
 All participating employers are required by statute to contribute to the RHBT this premium at the established rate for every active policyholder per month.
-The paygo rates for fiscal year 2018 were \$177, for fiscal year 2017 were \$196 for July, 2016 through December, 2016 and \$135 for January, 2017 through June, 2017.
-The rate for fiscal year 2016 was \$163.
+The paygo rate for fiscal years 2019 and 2018 were \$183 and \$177, respectively.

-The Corporation's contributions to the West Virginia Retiree Health Benefit Trust Fund for the years ended June 30, 2018 and 2017 were \$34,515 and \$26,715.
+The Corporation's contributions to the West Virginia Retiree Health Benefit Trust Fund for the years ended June 30, 2019 and 2018 were \$29,919 and \$34,515, respectively.
 No amount was payable at year-end.
 Employees are not required to contribute to the OPEB plan.